LiliaFramework/Lilia/docs/docs/libraries/lia.modularity.md

 # Modularity Library

-This page explains the module loading system.
+This page explains the module-loading system.

 ---

 ## Overview

-The modularity library loads modules contained in the `modules` folder.
-It resolves dependencies and initializes both serverside and clientside components.
-It fires the `DoModuleIncludes`, `InitializedSchema` and `InitializedModules` hooks during the loading process.

-See [Module Fields](../definitions/module.md) for the options and callbacks a module file may define.
+The modularity library loads modules contained in the **`modules`** folder, resolves dependencies, and initialises both serverside and clientside components.
+During the process it fires the `DoModuleIncludes`, `InitializedSchema`, and `InitializedModules` hooks.
+See [Module Fields](../definitions/module.md) for the callbacks and options a module may define.

 ---